flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 # Flame fire atlas

 Flame fire atlas is a texture atlas lib for Flame.
-Using `Flame fire atlas` one can access images and animations stored in a `.fa` texture atlas by referring to them by their named keys.
+By using `flame_fire_atlas` one can access images and animations stored in a `.fa` texture atlas by referring to them by their named keys.